yaal-coop/scim2-cli/doc/index.rst

 .. danger ::

-    scim-cli is in very early development, there is not much to use yet!
+    scim2-cli is in very early development, there is not much to use yet!

 Table of contents
 -----------------